Agriculture Market

-The Global Lignocellulosic Biomass Market was valued at USD 5.68 billion and is projected to reach a market size of USD 9.18 billion by the end of 2030.
+The Global Lignocellulosic Biomass Market was valued at USD 5.68 billion in 2023 and is projected to reach a market size of USD 9.18 billion by the end of 2030.
 Over the forecast period of 2024-2030, the market is projected to grow at a CAGR of 7.1%.

 CLICK HERE TO REQUEST SAMPLE COPY OF THIS REPORT